 The Energy Performance Certificate (EPC) is similar to the certificates produced with many domestic appliances such as washing machines and refrigerators.
 It provides a rating for energy efficiency and the environmental impact of the property.

 Energy Efficiency Rating

 EPCs provide information about how energy efficient a property is on a scale of A-G, with band A being the most efficient.
 The higher the rating the more energy efficient the home is and the lower fuel bills will be.

 The certificate also indicates improvements that could be made to the individual property in order to save you money and lessen the impact on the environment

 The potential rating will take into account the recommended improvements and show the rating achievable for the property, if the improvements were installed.

 Each rating is based on the performance of the property itself including its services (heating and lighting).
 The rating is not affected by living habits of the occupying household (household size, electrical appliances and individual heating patterns).

 From 20th September 2020 all EPCs will be lodged onto the Energy Performance of Buildings Central Register.
 This is a move away from the previous format which allowed a PDF version of the EPC, to a portal accessed via a URL weblink to the gov.uk website.
 The government has changed the design and content of the EPC to ensure the most relevant information is available and easy to follow, along with links to grants and funding available for improving the energy efficiency of the property.
-The changes mean the EPC has to be accessed via the gov.uk website/URL provided rather than the previous system which allowed a copy of the EPC to be sent to agents/property owners.
+All EPCs can now be accessed via the gov.uk website/URL